Vickie Winans: 1987–1993: Career beginnings

 Winans released her debut studio album Be Encouraged on July 31, 1987, Light Records.
 The album peaked at number three on Billboards Top Spiritual Albums chart.
 The album spawn the singles "We Shall Behold Him" and "First Trumpet Sound".
 Be Encouraged was nominated for Best Soul Gospel Performance, Female at the 30th Annual Grammy Awards in 1988.
 The album was also nominated for Album of the Year at the 3rd Annual Stellar Awards in 1988.
 In 1989, she released her second album Total Victory.
 The album was considered less commercially successful due to Light Records experiencing financial problems.
 Despite the label's financial setbacks, Total Victory was nominated for Best Soul Gospel Vocal Performance, Male, Female at the 32nd Annual Grammy Awards in 1990.
-Shorty after, Winans left Light Records.
+Shortly after, Winans left Light Records.
 In April 1989, she appeared the musical lead in the Broadway production Don't Get God Started.

 In 1990, Winans signed a recording contract with Geffen Records.
 Winans' recording contract was eventually bought out by MCA Records when Geffen folded into MCA Records.
 During the recording of her third album, Winans was pushed to refrain from using the name Jesus in the songs in order to appeal to wider audience.
 In 1991, she released her third studio album The Lady.
 The album, which featured production by her then-husband Marvin Winans and son Mario Winans, spawned the single "Don't Throw Your Life Away".
 She performed the song at the annual Stellar Awards in 1991.
 The performance and its use of backup dancers received controversy, ultimately resulting in radio stations refusing to play her music.
 The controversy led to Winans issuing a public apology.
 Despite The Lady earning a Grammy Award nomination for Best Contemporary Soul Gospel Album at the 35th Annual Grammy Awards in 1993, Winans was dropped from MCA Records.
 In September 1991, Winans starred in the gospel musical stage production The First Lady.